Raykazi/OT/README.md

 - **[REDACTED]**

 ### Background
- The Original Olympus Client was started around Aug 23rd by **[REDACTED]**, **[REDACTED]**, **[REDACTED]** and Former Olympus Moderator Dustin.
-Then Dustin was found untrustworthy while suspiosion of him **snitching** to Poseidon was founded.
-Which the caused Poseidon to tell Fedot to create a filter for the API he created.
-Later Dustin was EXILED from the group and **[REDACTED]** was added. **[REDACTED]** then proposed a plan that reborn the client.
-After months of Work version 2 was  released.
-For many months the Dev Team went undetected until *<TO BE ADDED>* fucked up and got all members of the Dev Team perm banned from the Server on *<To Be added>*.
-In rebilion the Dev Team released this Repository to the public on *<To be Added>*.
-Which was quickly stopped when a push was added to the API stopping the exploit the client uses.
+ The Original Olympus Client was started on the 1st of August by **[REDACTED]**, **[REDACTED]**, and **[REDACTED]** after **[REDACTED]** and **[REDACTED]** got banned for fail RP and RDM.
+The original script was written in PHP.
+Former Olympus Moderator Dustin was given access to the script.
+Dustin was found untrustworthy and there was suspicion of him **snitching** to Poseidon.

+After a few weeks of using the script, Poseidon made Fedot create a filter for his API to prevent unwhitelisted users from accessing the alias search. **[REDACTED]** quickly created a workaround that scraped ID from steam and was a massive bitch.
+Soon after, the first version of the c# client was created and released by **[REDACTED]**.
+Dustin was EXILED from the group after being told the client no longer worked.

+Some time passed, and the rest of the API was locked down.

+**[REDACTED]** joined the team because he had lots of useful information and access. **[REDACTED]** proposed a plan that revived the project.
+Version 2 was soon released.
+Everything worked well until a certain faggot (fed0t) sold the API for a ghosthawk.
+RIP.
  ## Change Log

  ### 9/10 **House Addition**